 (April 15, 1707 – September 18, 1783)

 If the issue concerns mathematics, look no farther than Leonhard Euler.
-With nearly 1000 first-class publications to his name, this Swiss genius is the greatest of all mathematicians.
+With nearly one thousand first-class publications to his name, this Swiss genius is the greatest of all mathematicians.
 He was relentlessly prolific.
 His phenomenal brain-power enabled him to calculate as easily as folks breathe.
 This explains why he is deemed the preeminent algorist and was nicknamed “Analysis Incarnate”.
 Euler excelled in all branches of mathematics, uncovered links between various branches, standardized notations, proved many theorems, shattered every benchmark and pioneered new methodologies.
 During his 76 years lifetime, 1 out of every 3 maths publications in the world was authored by him.
-The great Pierre-Simon Laplace called him the master of all mathematicians; whereas Carl Friedrich Gauss (The Prince of Mathematicians) referred to his works as the irreplaceable best school for maths; whereas André Weil asseverated that no mathematician ever attained such an indisputable leadership in all branches of mathematics as Euler did.
+The great Pierre-Simon Laplace called him the master of all mathematicians; whereas Carl Friedrich Gauss (The Prince of Mathematics) referred to his works as the irreplaceable best school for maths; whereas André Weil asseverated that no mathematician ever attained such an indisputable leadership in all branches of mathematics as Euler did.
 Stupendously brilliant, versatile and productive, Euler was the supreme sage whose sagacity transmogrified both maths and physics.
 Not even his blindness (in 1766) could hinder him.
-He kept churning-out mind-boggling works even after losing his sight.
-At the Russian Science Academy where he worked, observers stared in disbelief as he conjured formulae and dictated mind-blowing calculations (which heralded his new works) for his secretary to prepare for publishing.
-No comparable novelty has ever been encountered.
+He kept churning-out mind-boggling treatises even after losing his sight.
+At work in Russian Science Academy, observers stared in disbelief as he conjured formulae and dictated mind-blowing calculations (which heralded his new monograph) for his secretary to prepare for publishing.
+No comparable novelty has ever been witnessed.
 The sheer quantity and quality of his works is breathtaking.
 Nobody else came close.
 Not Gauss!
 Not Newton!
 No one at all!
 The greatest and the most beautiful theorems have Euler footprints all over them.
 He was (and still remains) the mathematical champion of all the champions.